Metro A Line (Minnesota): Future

 Ramsey County and the St. Paul Area Chamber of Commerce requested the Metropolitan Council study an extension of the A Line before construction of the A Line had begun.
 The Council agreed to study the extension in November 2013.
 The extension studied had a northern terminus of the Twin Cities Army Ammunition Plant redevelopment in Arden Hills which is also known as the Rice Creek Commons.
 The extension would add 10 additional stops and would connect the University of Northwestern – St. Paul and Bethel University, as well as major employers, including Land O'Lakes, Inc. and Boston Scientific, to the broader public transportation system.
 In the final report issued in September 2016, Metro Transit concluded that there was no funding available and ridership did not support an immediate extension.
 The study encouraged the development of transit supportive land use and development patterns.
 The comprehensive plans for the cities of Roseville and Arden Hills both contain sections on an A Line extension and the need to keep BRT in mind when developing land within the corridor.

-The B Line is proposed to share stations with the A Line at Snelling and Dayton Avenues.